Refined and powerful engines; excellent 8-speed transmission; satisfying ride/handling balance; high-quality cabin; adult-sized back seat

 The 2017 BMW X3 is available in sDrive28i, xDrive28i, xDrive28d and xDrive35i versions, with different drivetrains and levels of equipment.

-The xDrive28i($40,725) comes standard with 18-inch alloy wheels, fog lights, keylessentry with push-buttonignition, a power tailgate, auto-dimmingmirrors, a universal garage door opener, auto start/stop, leatherette upholstery, 8-way power front seats with driver memory, a tilt/telescopic steering wheel, automatic climate control, iPod/USB and Bluetooth connectivity, a 12-speaker audio system and the iDrive infotainment system with the basic small, square display.
+The sDrive28i ($39,945) comes standard with 18-in alloy wheels, LED fog lights, roof rails, a power lift gate, keyless entry with push-button start, auto-dimming mirrors, rain-sensing wipers, a universal garage-door opener, leatherette upholstery, 8-way power front seats with driver memory settings, a tilt-telescopic sport leather steering wheel, dual-zone automatic climate control, ambient cabin lighting, iPod/USB and Bluetooth connectivity, a 12-speaker audio system with HD Radio and an auxiliary input, and a basic iDrive infotainment system.

-The most notable option is the navigation system, which radically changes the iDrivesystem, replacing the standard screen with a beautiful 8.8-in widescreen display and adding the nifty new touchpad-equipped rotary controller.
-There are many other options, of course, including sport seats, adaptive dampers, a power tailgate, 19-in wheels (available on both models via the M Sport package) and a 16-speaker, 600-watt audio system.
+Perhaps the most notable option is the navigation system, which changes the iDrive system, replacing the standard screen with an 8.8-in widescreen display.
+There are many other options, including LED headlights, sport seats, adaptive dampers, 19-in wheels (available via the M Sport package), parking sensors at both ends and a rearview camera.

-The X3's rear seat is elevated like those in front, yet there's plenty of headroom, so even lanky passengers will have plenty of space.
-As for cargo space, there's a respectable 27.6 cu ft of it behind the second row and 63.3 cu ft with the rear seat backs folded down.
+The rear seats are at the same level as those up front, yet headroom is generous, so even tall passengers will have plenty of space.
+There's a respectable 27.6 cu ft. of cargo space behind the second row and 63.3 cu ft. with the rear seats folded down.

 |Basic||4 Years/50,000 Miles|